appsody/website/content/docs/stacks/stack-structure.md

 ```

 The structure above is then processed in the build step of the stack, to generate a docker image for the stack, along with tar files of each of the templates, which can then all be stored/referenced in a local or public appsody repo.
 Refer to the section on [Building and Testing Stacks](/docs/stacks/build-and-test.md) for more details.
-The appsody client can then access such a repo, to use the stack to initiali local development.
+The appsody client can then access such a repo, to use the stack to initiate local development.

 As described in the first section, the stack (in conjunction with the Appsody software) has different responsibilities, depending on which mode of operation is being carried out.
 To understand how the stack operates, we will delve into each of these scenarios separately, including the initial work required to initialize the project.

 ## Stack requirements during 'Initialization' mode

-This mode is triggered by a user issuing an 'appsdoy init' command in a new empty directory, in order to configure the new project.
+This mode is triggered by a user issuing an `appsdoy init` command in a new empty directory, in order to configure the new project.
 It might seem odd that there are any requirements on the stack for initialization, but since the goal is for the stack image to encapsulate *all* aspects of the stack, the configuration steps required (which are likely to be technology specific) are indeed contained within it.
 The following is a summary of what happens during initialization:

 * Appsody client finds the yaml entry for the stack in the respective repo
 * Appsody client downloads the referenced tar file for the specified template to be used as a basis for the user application, and extracts the contents.
-This creates the directory structure within the current directory, including the '.appsody-config.yaml' file that specifies the stack image itself (which is usually stored in a docker repository)
+This creates the directory structure within the current directory, including the `.appsody-config.yaml` file that specifies the stack image itself (which is usually stored in a docker repository)
 * Appsody client downloads this stack image
-* Appsody client inspects the stack image to see if it has an initialization file within it called `appsody-init.sh` (or 'appsody-init.bat' if running on Windows).
+* Appsody client inspects the stack image to see if it has an initialization file within it called `appsody-init.sh` (or `appsody-init.bat` if running on Windows).
 If this file does it exist, it is executed to set up any further configuration.
 Note that it not recommended that this initialization installs new packages or modules in user space of the local machine.
 Any dependencies should be handled by ensuring this happens during the run and build modes, listed below.

 ## Stack operation during 'Rapid Local Development' mode